vchopde/VMAUTODEPLOY/README.md

 # VMAUTODEPLOY
- Powershell script to deply vms in vmware vcenter
+ Powershell script to deploy vms in vmware vcenter